ogrenenmakine/Refined-RadImagenet/README.md

 # Refined RadImagenet - Conversion Tools

+The RadImageNet dataset are available by request at `https://www.radimagenet.com/`

 This code designed to process the RadImagenet and convert to refined and stratified organization.

 ## Folder Structure